 The Office of Field Experiences and Partnerships coordinates student teaching assignments.
 Students are required to submit an application to student teach to the Office of Field Experiences and Partnerships.
-Students planning to student teach in the FALL semester must satisfy all Teacher Education Program admission criteria at the end of the previous spring semester.
+Students planning to student teach in the FALL semester must satisfy all Teacher Education Program admission criteria at the end of the previous spring semester. www.esu.edu Program Offerings 67

 Students planning to student teach in the SPRING semester must satisfy all Teacher Education Program admission criteria at the end of the previous summer session.